 I still don't know any, actually.

-Well, the the reason is because they're hedging their bets.
+Well, the reason is because they're hedging their bets.

-They've lived long enough to think, well, the pendulum's gonna swing back.
+They've lived long enough to think, well, the pendulum's going to swing back.

-I don't want to have a uh, you know, now that we're in the future, let's look back and see all the people who fucking really went for it and go after them.
+I don't want to have a, you know, now that we're in the future, let's look back and see all the people who fucking really went for it and go after them.

 See, this is fun because Tucker also interviewed Ye when he was having his anti-Semitic meltdown, and he edited tons of stuff out of the interview in order to present Ye as not hating Jewish people.